PeakIndicators/Getting-Started-On-Azure-ML/Documents/Anaconda_linux.md

 &nbsp;
 5. The installer prompts you to click **Enter** to accept the default install location, **CTRL-C** to cancel the installation, or specify an alternate installation directory.
 If you accept the default install location, the installer displays “PREFIX=/home/<user>/anaconda<2 or 3>” and continues the installation.
 It may take a few minutes to complete.

-**note**—We recommend you accept the default install location.
+**Note**—We recommend you accept the default install location.
 Do not choose the path as /usr for the Anaconda/Miniconda installation.

 6. The installer prompts *“Do you wish the installer to initialize Anaconda3 by running conda init?”* We recommend *“yes”*.
 &nbsp;
-**note**—If you enter *“no”*, then conda will not modify your shell scripts at all.
+**Note**—If you enter *“no”*, then conda will not modify your shell scripts at all.
 In order to initialize after the installation process is done, first run `source <path to conda>/bin/activate` and then run `conda init`.
 See [FAQ](https://docs.anaconda.com/anaconda/user-guide/faq/#distribution-faq-linux-path).
 &nbsp;
 7. The installer finishes and displays “Thank you for installing Anaconda<2 or 3>!"
 &nbsp;